josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/imports/README.md

 ## References

-At its heart, the compiler keeps track of the types (classes) it's operating on using the `ts.Declaration` of that class.
+At its heart, the compiler keeps track of the types (classes) it is operating on using the `ts.Declaration` of that class.
 This suffices to _identify_ a class; however, the compiler frequently needs to track not only the class itself, but how that class came to be known in a particular context.
 For example, the compiler might see that `CommonModule` is included in `AppModule`'s imports, but it also needs to keep track of from where `CommonModule` was imported to apply the logic of "module specifier tracking" described above.

 To do this, the compiler will wrap the `ts.Declaration` of `CommonModule` into a `Reference`.
 A `Reference` is a pointer to a `ts.Declaration` plus any additional information and context about _how_ that reference came to be.